Justin Ruggiano: Texas Rangers

 On December 17, 2015, Ruggiano signed a one-year deal with the Texas Rangers.
 Ruggiano made the Rangers opening day roster with the initial plan of Ruggiano platooning with outfielder Josh Hamilton.
 Ruggiano started opening day for the Rangers going 1-for-4 with a double and an RBI.
 After the first game of the season, the Rangers designated Ruggiano for assignment.
-He was outrighted to the AAA roster afterwards.
+He was outrighted to the Triple–A Round Rock Express afterwards.
 He was released on July 26, 2016.

 New York Mets

 On July 30, 2016, the Mets signed Ruggiano to their 25-man roster to replace the injured José Reyes After only six plate appearances with the Mets, Ruggiano was placed on the disabled list with a left hamstring strain.
 On August 18, Ruggiano returned from the disabled list.
-After appearing in five games and hitting two home runs including a grand slam off of Madison Bumgarner, Ruggiano was placed on the disabled list again with a shoulder injury.
+After appearing in five games and hitting two home runs, including a grand slam off of Madison Bumgarner, Ruggiano was placed on the disabled list again with a shoulder injury.